Zebradil/cloudflare-dynamic-dns/README.md

                                    For correct operation, this mode must be enabled on all participating hosts and different host-ids must be specified for each host (see --host-id option).
       --priority-subnets strings   IPv6 subnets to prefer over others.
                                    If multiple IPv6 addresses are found on the interface, the one from the subnet with the highest priority is used.
+      --run-every string           Re-run the program every N duration until it's killed.
+                                   The format is described at https://pkg.go.dev/time#ParseDuration.
+                                   The minimum duration is 1m.
+Examples: 4h30m15s, 5m.
       --systemd                    Switch operation mode for running in systemd.
                                    In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
       --token string               Cloudflare API token with DNS edit access rights.
       --ttl int                    Time to live, in seconds, of the DNS record.
                                    Must be between 60 and 86400, or 1 for 'automatic'. (default 1)
   -v, --version                    version for cloudflare-dynamic-dns
 </pre>
 <!-- END CFDDNS_USAGE -->